danielpclark/rutie/README.md

 You can start a Ruby project with `bundle gem rutie_ruby_example` and then once you change into that directory run `cargo init`.
-Remove the TODOs from the gemspec file.
+Remove the TODOs from the gemspec file and `src/main.rs if it exists`.
 Add Rutie to the `Cargo.toml` file and define the lib type.

 ```toml
 [dependencies]